Adding Hardware Profiles

 If the device documentation uses its own expression names, map them to VRCFaceTracking Unified Expressions before adding them.
 You do not need to list the same expression more than once in a single hardware profile.

-Then run Unity EditMode tests and confirm that:
+Run Unity EditMode tests and confirm that:

 - The JSON profile loads correctly.

-profilematches the enum value.displayOrdervalues do not conflict.- All
+profilevalues do not conflict.idvalues do not conflict.- All

 UnifiedExpressionnames in JSON exist.